 ABANDONED PLOTS: Plots that have not been seriously worked by June 1st or are overgrown with weeds taller than 18” at any point in the season will be considered abandoned and may be reassigned.
 Contact your site coordinator or the office if you are having problems getting started or if you have to abandon your plot.

-FALL CLEAN-UP: Your plot must be cleared no later than the end of the day on Saturday, October 19th, 2013.
+FALL CLEAN-UP: Your plot must be cleared no later than the end of the day on the third Saturday, in October.
 Organic material may be chopped up and spread evenly across your plot, to be plowed under later.
 Take home all non-organic material, i.e., fences, stakes, plastic, paper, etc. Failure to clean up your plot according to the guidelines set forth in the Member Handbook may result in expulsion from the garden.